 No matter what form your online small business takes, you will need to find great ways to promote and connect with customers to stand a chance of success.

-Whether it is a Tweet, a Facebook post, a content article or press releases, you need to keep finding ways to promote and connect.
+Whether it is a Tweet, a Facebook post, a content marketing article or press releases, you need to keep finding ways to promote, connect and build relationships.

 Let’s start with the obvious.
 Ebooks and books.